sbateca/ioet-u-junior/frontend/e-commerce/README.md

 - Fix the product's card size so that all can have the same size.

-- Fix filters by price that is not working.
+- Fix filters by price.
+This is currently not working.

-- Fix the filter by category that is not working when it is selected.
-Remember to use the category from the API.
+- Fix the filter by category.
+The filter should apply when the category is selected.
+Remember to use the `category` attribute from the API.

 - Fix the filters by rate so that the app can use the same rate from the API.
+The attriobute you should use is `rate` that is inside the attribute `rating`

 - Create a component for the cart.
+[Here](https://www.figma.com/file/sABAS69warhZ3197HQmSyn/store?type=design&node-id=0%3A1&mode=design&t=APO0wcv7u2swFIC4-1) is the mockup of the cart.
+The implementation needs to match the design of figma and it should be functional.

+> **Note:** This task can be divided into multiple subtasks.
+You can create as many as you need.
+If you create subtasks, you can create a notion page with the list of subtasks following the tickets creation standards.
+We will take into account this notion doc for your final score.

 It is important to complete this task in order to complete the following tasks:
 - Include the “Add to cart” function for each product.
 - Include the “Remove from cart” funcion each product added to the cart.

 For both tasks you can use the UseContext hook.
-### Use category from API (Placeholder)